 In addition to running her business, Bunatal is also a marketing coordinator for SheaMoisture Hair Care at Sundial Brands LLC., one of the fastest growing companies in personal care.
 She is responsible for assisting the brand team in trend research, product development, and strategic marketing plan creations.

-Rita holds a B.S. in Communication Management and Design with a Corporate Communications focus and minors in African Diaspora studies & Communication studies.
-She identifies as a Ghanaian—Kenyan American & a Pan-African womanist.
-She also spends time exploring the complex identity formations of young Africans who continue to live between Africa and the United States.
-She was also recognized for her work with viral photo campaign during her sophomore year in college -- The Real Africa: Fight the Stereotype.
-The campaign dispelled common stereotypes about Africa and was featured on CNN, BET, USA Today amonst many others.
+Bunatal holds a B.S. in Communication Management and Design with a Corporate Communications focus and minors in African Diaspora Studies and Communication Studies.
+She identifies as a Ghanaian—Kenyan American and a Pan-African womanist, and she spends time exploring the complex identity formations of young Africans who continue to live between Africa and the United States.
+She was recognized for her work with viral photo campaign during her sophomore year in college titled "The Real Africa: Fight the Stereotype."
+The campaign dispelled common stereotypes about Africa and was featured on CNN, BET, and USA Today among many others.
 She was also named a Future of Ghana 30 Under 30 Pioneer in 2019.